Olympic Trekking: Guided Hiking & Backpacking in Olympic National Park

 - Guiding and instruction

-- Group equipment: tents, stoves, fuel
+- Group equipment: tents, stoves, fuel, bear canisters

 - Lodging and transportation before and after the trip

-- Personal equipment and food*
+- Personal equipment and trail food

 Be sure to bring foods that you like and emphasize variety.
 Energy bars and gels are great but in limited amounts – real food works just as well and tastes better.